IsaacHair/map25.2/lunar_programs_0/readme.txt

 line in assembly (so I bailed half way thru writing the program).

 Version 5:
+Just cleaned up the functions and everything should be set up better.

+Version 6 (not created yet):
 Just a white box that only moves up and down.
 Has gravity and one thruster that can go up.

-Version 6 (have not created this yet but plan to create it):
+Version 7 (have not created this yet but plan to create it):
 This will just move a lunar lander sprite around on a black screen using arrow key inputs from the arduino number pad.
 Arrow keys map as
 follows: -> is key "4", <- is key "6", v is key "5", and ^ is key "8".